lunapark/documentation/docs/en/guide/plugins/components.md

 } satisfies TComponent;
 ```

-The `BaseComponent` is a Vue component, with its props, events, slots and model transcripted into Luna Park's typing system.
+`BaseComponent` is a standard Vue component.
+Its props, events, slots, and models are mapped to Luna Park's typing system.

-## Wrapper
+## Component Wrapper

-If your app needs to run inside a wrapper (for example, to inject some context), you can expose it like this:
+If your application requires a wrapper (e.g., for context injection), you can expose it as follows:
 ```ts
 import { makePlugin } from '@luna-park/plugin';
 import MyWrapper from './MyWrapper.vue';